soboapps/RateMyApp/README.md

 # RateMyApp
 Add a Dialog to your Android App asking your Customers to Rate Your App

+1. Copy the RAteMyApp.class file to your Project (Don't foreget to Modify the Package Name at the Top)

-Add the following Strings (Modify to fit your needs)
+2. Add the following Strings (Modify to fit your needs)

     <string name="dialog_message">Do you like My App?
 Please take the time to rate it.\n</string>
     <string name="dialog_message_yes">Yes</string>